carlobortolan/RateABeer/README.md

 First install Docker.
 You can find instructions [here](https://docs.docker.com/get-docker/).

-Next, install `docker-compose`.
-This will allow us to build and run several docker containers simultaneously.
+Next, install `docker-compose` to build and run several docker containers simultaneously.
 Instructions can be found [here](https://docs.docker.com/compose/install/).

 In theory it would be sufficient to run `docker-compose up` and, once everything is up and running, visit http://localhost:8000 to view the app.